 Attendance Allowance application forms can be difficult and take a long time to complete.
-It can also be hard to measure how much care a loved one really needs when you have been helping them for a while and it has become the norm; or if their needs vary from day to day.
+It can also be hard to measure how much care a loved one really needs if you have been supporting them for some time and it has become the norm; or if their needs vary from day to day.
 You may want to ask a friend or family member who is familiar with the person's care needs to help you fill in the form.

-Our dementia specialist Admiral Nurses can also offer advice and guidance, or you can contact Age UK or Citizens Advice for help: please see Sources of support on p13-15.
+Our dementia specialist Admiral Nurses can also offer advice and guidance, or you can contact Age UK or Citizens Advice for help: please see Sources of support on p16 and p18.